phillycocoa/website/content/meeting-agenda.md

 title: April Meeting Agenda
 ---

+# May Agenda Coming Soon

+If you'd like to present, get [in touch with us](mailto:zorn@phillycocoa.org).

+---

 # April Meeting Agenda

 The next [Philly CocoaHeads][PC] meeting will be **Thursday, April 13th from 6:00pm - 8:30pm** at the [Apple Store on 16th and Walnut][Apple].
 After meeting drinks will commence at [Fox and Hound Sports Bar][FOX] at 1501 Spruce Street.